diandsonc/cipherKey/README.md

 #### Usage Considerations

-The CipherKey Manager provides an encapsulated and straightforward approach to generating API keys, managing secret encryption keys, and performing data encryption and decryption operations.
-By utilizing these methods, you can enhance the security of your application's sensitive information and streamline your cryptographic processes.
-Incorporate these methods as needed within your application's logic to achieve secure and efficient data handling.
+The CipherKey Manager methods offer an encapsulated and straightforward approach to generating API keys, managing secret encryption keys, and performing data encryption and decryption operations.
+Incorporate these methods within your application's logic to enhance data security and streamline cryptographic processes.

+## Security Best Practices

+To ensure the security of your API keys, follow these best practices:

+- **Secure Storage**: Store API keys securely, avoiding hardcoding them in your source code or exposing them in public repositories.

+- **Key Rotation**: Regularly rotate your API keys to mitigate the risk of unauthorized access.

+- **Access Restriction**: Limit the scope of access granted by each API key to only what is necessary.
+Avoid granting unnecessary permissions.

+- **Revocation**: Implement a mechanism to revoke API keys when they are no longer needed or if they have been compromised.

 ## Contributing